You can enter multiple award categories but you must complete a separate entry form for each award you enter.

 The ability to look outside of your own organisation, to learn from others, and to collaborate in the interests of a common goal is incredibly valuable in financially challenging times.
 Judges will be looking for innovative partnerships that are of mutual benefit and deliver the greatest impact on road risk reduction.

-For the product that does the most to improve fleet safety through innovation.
+For the product that does the most to improve fleet safety through the development of innovative non-digital products.

 For the organisation that has worked hardest to improve the safety and environmental impact of vehicles used on behalf of their business.

-For the organisation that has worked hardest with its local community to achieve safe and healthy mobility, for example, by funding road infrastructure improvements such as segregated foot paths and cycle paths, or a crossing near a school.
+Examples include organisations that have worked hard within their local community to help people make safe and healthy journeys, for example, by funding road infrastructure improvements such as segregated foot paths and cycle paths, or a crossing near a school.

-For the risk or fleet manager who has implemented exemplary road risk management policies with proven results.
+For the fleet manager who has implemented exemplary road risk management policies with proven results.

 Judges are looking for detailed information about the policies and procedures the nominated person has implemented, as well as details of how they personally have helped to instil a road safety culture within the organisation and achieve these results.

-For the fleet driver who has delivered outstanding performance and gone above and beyond in the line of duty.
+For the fleet team that has delivered outstanding performance and gone above and beyond in the line of duty.

-Judges will be looking for drivers who have acted as champions for road safety and have taken the initiative to protect themselves and others on the roads.
+Judges will be looking for teams who have acted as champions for road safety, and helped change their organisation’s culture to put safety first and protect themselves and others on the roads.

 For the organisation or individual that has gone above and beyond the call of duty in its commitment to road safety, not just within the company but also the wider community.
 Individuals cannot enter this Award themselves, but can nominate another individual within their organisation, or an individual in the wider industry, using the entry form.